WordPress is an extremely

 Further information

-The following links will help you to understand a little more about WordPress:
+The following links will help you to understand more about WordPress:

 The WordPress Codex